eggohito/origins-kombo/README.md

 <ol>
 <details>
 <summary><b>Applying the key combo system</b></summary>
-We would first need to add the <code>origins-kombo:internal</code> power into the <code>"powers"</code> list of an origin for the whole key combo system to work.
+We would first need to add the <code>origins-kombo:internal</code> power into the <code>"powers"</code> array field of an origin for the whole key combo system to work.
 This power is used for checking if the player has reached its max combo, reached its cast timeout limit, etc.
 <br>
 <br>

 <ol>
 <details>
-<summary>Here's an example origin; and this is how its <code>"powers"</code> list would look like in order to use the key combo system:</summary>
+<summary>Here's an example origin; and this is how its <code>"powers"</code> array field would look like in order to use the key combo system:</summary>

 ```json
 {